jmndao/BusinessRequirementProject/BRD.md

 - **Authentification data**: Encrypted passwords, security questions, two-factor authentication settings.
 - **Financial goals and preferences**: saving goals, investments preferences

+Theses provide the data we need to display right information on the page depending on the user.

 #### 4.3.2 Financial Account Data
 - **Bank and financial institution account information**: account numbers, account names, financial institution names
 - **Transaction data**: transaction data, transaction amount, description, category, payment method.
 - **Balances**: Current account balances

+Theses allows to link the financial account with the app so that the user may transfert money from his bank account to the app.

 #### 4.3.3 Budget and Expense Data
 - **Budget details**: budget name, start date, end date, total budget amount